openSUSE/news-o-o/_posts/2011-10-09-opensuse-weekly-news-issue-196-is-out-with.markdown

 Xonotic uses the Darkplaces game engine, an engine which started as a Quake modification,
       but it was under heavy development and new improvements were made.
-Currently the developers of Xonotic state that the game is on the par with most commercial games from 2006-2007³.
+Currently the developers of Xonotic state that the game is â€œon the par with most commercial games from 2006-2007â€³.
 Which, for the Linux platform is pretty important. (...)

-
+â€

+â€œ

 [Nelson Marques:
         Trine 2 coming for Linux?](http://www.marques.so/2011/10/trine-2-coming-for-linux/)

-I™ve just noticed that [Frozenbyte](http://frozenbyte.com/) is already
+Iâ€™ve just noticed that [Frozenbyte](http://frozenbyte.com/) is already
       doing the beta for [Trine 2](http://www.trine2.com), a fun platform game.
-      The fun thing is that according to several sources on their forums they are planing to launch Trine 2 for Linux alongside with the Windows version or shortly after.
+      The fun thing is that according to several sources on their forums they are planing to launch Trine 2 for Linux alongside with the Windows version or â€œshortly afterâ€.
 I never heard of this game before and the video makes me remember of a very old DOS game called Goblins III.
-Either way the video is awesome and I™m pretty sure this is a potential purchase for my game collection.
+Either way the video is awesome and Iâ€™m pretty sure this is a potential purchase for my game collection.

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/Logo-SecurityUpdates.png)Security Updatesâ–²â–¼

 To view the security announcements in full, or to receive them as soon as they're released,
     refer to the [openSUSE Security Announce](http://lists.opensuse.org/opensuse-security-announce/) mailing list.

+â€œ

 [
         openSUSE-SU-2011:1076-2: important: MozillaThunderbird: Update to Mozilla Thunderbird